mcuking/Awesome-WebAssembly-Applications/README.md

-# Awsome-WebAssembly-Applications
+# Awesome-WebAssembly-Application

-A Curated List of Articles on Awesome WebAssembly Applications
+A Curated List of Awesome WebAssembly Application

 ## Inside the browser